Asheq/vim-config/notes-todo.md

 	- Refactor mappings
 		- Prune mappings that are not very useful
 		- Choose "perfect" keys using website
-		- Move RHS of complicated mappings into autoloaded functions
+		- Move RHS of complicated mappings into autoloaded functions?
-		- Toggling wrap, spell, list, etc. takes too many keypresses (use \ prefix?)
+		- Toggling wrap/spell/list/etc. takes too many keypresses? (use \ prefix?)
-		- Window commands take too many keypresses (use alt?)
+		- Window commands take too many keypresses? (use alt?)
-		- Create mapping "sub-modes"
+		- Create mapping "sub-modes"?
 	- Learn how to extend Vim using:
 		- VimScript
 		- Lua